-In addition to sharing our vision and goals at the onset of each new year, we review our boards mid-year, and share a recap at our year-end meeting.
+In addition to sharing our vision and goals at the onset of each new year, we review our boards mid-year and share a recap at our year-end meeting.
 This creates a sense of accountability that helps keep us on track during the course of the year, which can have many twists and turns.
-This activity in one of our strongest team-building exercises, as it stays “evergreen”.
+This activity is one of our strongest team-building exercises, as it stays “evergreen”.

 Here are some tips to create your vision board and get your new year off to a good start!